Office Hours: AB 501 Mondays/Wednesdays 1:45-2:45 PM

 Specializations: Cultural and Applied Anthropology, Southeast Asian cultures, Lao PDR, agricultural decision-making, subsistence adaptations, international development models including participatory action research, governance of natural resources, gender and medicine in tribal societies

 PhD Dissertation Title: Traditional Beliefs and Farmer Decision-Making in the Uplands of Lao PDR, May 2011

 MA thesis title: Assessing Participatory Action Research: A Case Study from the Lao PDR (June 2004 Ohio University)

 BA thesis title: Health Through Nature (San Francisco State University 1998)

 Academic interests: People's relationships with their natural environment, including both forest and agro-ecosystems, participatory development approaches, cultural change, decision-making theories, cultures of Southeast Asia and Africa

 Michelle was a Peace Corps Volunteer from Malawi, Africa where she did agro-forestry extension work.
-She has volunteered with the International Rice Research Institute in Laos, Americorps, and the Nevada Division of Wildlife.
-She is also an alumni of Semester at Sea.
-She speaks the tribal language of Chiyao and is currently studying the Lao language.
-She has published articles in various newsletters and given public lectures at a number of venues.
-Michelle combines her academic knowledge with her worldly experiences when teaching in the classroom.
-She teaches Anthropology 101 and 201 at the University.
+She has also volunteered with Americorps, and the Nevada Division of Wildlife and she is an alumni of Semester at Sea.
+She speaks the tribal language of Chiyao and is studying the Lao language on an on-going basis.
+Michelle combines her academic knowledge with her worldly experiences when teaching in the classroom; feedback from past students is overwhlemingly positive.